Research in the La Trobe Law School

 The La Trobe Law School is a leader in the contextual study of law and society.
 Our focus is on building a legal system that will result in a more inclusive, equitable and just society.

-Our researchers are highly regarded for their critical examination of the relationship between law and society in areas such as criminal justice, family relations and health.
+Our researchers are highly regarded for their critical examination of the relationship between law and society in areas such as mental health law and policy, disability, criminal justice, family relations and the environment.

-They also partner with a range of industry, government and community organisations to tackle some of the most challenging issues facing our society, including how to end modern slavery and how to protect the interests of children conceived through donated sperm and eggs.
+They also partner with a range of industry, government and community organisations to tackle some of the most challenging issues facing our society, including how to eliminate seclusion and restraint in mental health facilities and how to protect the interests of children conceived through assisted reproduction.

 Graduate research